 The Maine Food Strategy Steering Committee provides leadership, programmatic, and fiscal oversight for the initiative.
 They were chosen through an open nomination process and approved by current committee members.
 There is no mandate on who can be on the committee, but members are typically those who have strong ties to different sectors in Maine’s food system, with an emphasis on having a range of representation.

 Holly works as a Local Forager for Whole Foods Market in Portland, ME where she works to build relationships with local producers, farms, distributors, and community organizations serving the food systems throughout the state.
 She is the President of the Maine Cheese Guild, an American Cheese Society Certified Cheese Professional, and founder of Local Goods Gathered, an online retail site dedicated to promoting Maine cheese through a monthly subscription series.
 As a Maine retailer and restauranteur (Broken Arrow Restaurant), she brings a wealth of experience from all sectors of the industry and has partnered with suppliers over the years to support best practices for retail, food safety, wholesale, and marketing and communications strategies.
-Prior to moving to Maine in 2015, Holly and her husband have owned and operated restaurants in the Chicago area and she has a background in nonprofit management, fundraising, and special events.
+Prior to moving to Maine in 2015, Holly and her husband owned and operated restaurants in the Chicago area.
 She is a graduate of the University of Illinois, Chicago with a degree in Political Science.

 Erin Percival Carter is Assistant Professor of Marketing at the University of Maine Business School.
 In her research, she uses behavioral experiments to better understand how people make judgments and decisions about authenticity, morality, and their own well-being.
 She is particularly interested in how these factors affect purchases of more or less sustainable products.
 When she is not doing academic work, she operates a small-scale livestock operation with her husband Cody (supervised by toddler Thea) focused on preserving and improving multiple heritage breeds of livestock.
 As a result, she's full of anecdotes ranging from shipping two nearly 30 pound geese to Maine from Oregon via USPS, teaching classes with styptic powder stains on her hands, or the tragedy of mistiming cashmere harvest.